-Hepatitis B, CDC/Partin Why are they important?
+Hepatitis B, CDC/Partin

 Sexually transmitted infections are a major public health challenge in the United States.
 Many STDs have serious health consequences.
 Women and infants in particular bear significant long-term consequences of STDs.
-Untreated STDs can lead to serious longterm health consequences, especially for adolescent girls and young women.
+Untreated STDs can lead to serious long-term health consequences, especially for adolescent girls and young women.
 The CDC estimates that undiagnosed and untreated STDs cause at least 24,000 women in the United States each year to become infertile.
-What is our status?

 The large numbers of reported cases make sexually transmitted diseases by far the most commonly reported communicable diseases in Imperial County and California, as well as nationwide.

 Chlamydia

-What is it?

 Chlamydia is the most common sexually transmitted bacterial infection.
 The disease can be cured easily with antibiotics, but usually occurs without symptoms and often goes undiagnosed.
-Why is it important?